coda/packs-sdk/docs/samples/topic/parameter.md

 });
 ```
 ## Parameter suggested value
-A formula with a parameter that defines a suggested value that gets pre-populated.
-This sample rolls dice with a configurable number of sides.
+A formula with a parameter that defines a suggested value.
+This sample rolls virtual dice and returns the results.

 ```ts
 import * as coda from "@codahq/packs-sdk";